141 Search results

 Has Homo sapiens become a geological actor altering the conditions of life so forcefully that our impacts are being written into the fossil record?
 If so, what are the implications for how we imagine human history, ethics, power, and responsibility?

-Call for Submissions: “Troubling Time”
+Call for Submissions: “Companion Species”